antonioscalaunina/pyANTI-FASc/DOCKER.md

 ### Windows + WSL
 1. Download Docker Desktop: [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop)
-2. During installation, **enable WSL2 integration** (if you want to run it on WSL2 distribution on Windows)
+2. Run the installer.
+During installation, **enable WSL2 integration** (if you want to run it on WSL2 distribution on Windows)
 3. Launch Docker Desktop and ensure **it is running**.

 ### Mac